 The team which has control of the ball will have their offence (attacking players) on the pitch.

-The team without it will have their defence (defensive players) on.
+The team without the ball it will have their defence (defensive players) on.
 The role of the defence is to stop the other team from scoring by tackling the ball-carrier, intercepting passes or causing fumbles.

 This is true for most of the game except when one team has chosen to kick the ball.
 The 'special teams' come on for that.

 Top tip: Make sure you pronounce defence like this: "Dee-fence".

-Examples you could use: "New England's offence relies a lot on Tom Brady to be successful don't you think?" or "Atlanta's defence is the best in the National Football League".
+Examples you could use: "Tampa Bay's offence relies a lot on Tom Brady to be successful don't you think?" or "Kansas City's dee-fence is the best in the National Football League".

 These 'downs' are key to the game and will pop up all the time, so nail these and you'll sound like a pro!

 Basically you get four attempts (aka downs) to move the ball 10 yards (by either running with it or passing it).
 If you make 10 yards then you get another set of four downs.

 If you have ever watched American football before you might have seen the words '1st and 10' written in the corner of your TV screen.
 That means it's the 1st down with 10 yards to make.

 If a team makes three yards, for example, then next it's 2nd and Seven, 3rd and Four etc. If they fail to make 10 yards in the four downs then the other team gets the ball.

 Top tip: If teams fail to make 10 yards on their first three attempts then they'll probably kick it away on their 4th down.
 This means the other team will have further to go to score.

-Examples of use: "I'd throw the ball deep on Second down" or "Atlanta always run the ball on First down"
+Examples of use: "I'd throw the ball deep on 2nd down" or "The Chiefs always run the ball on 1st down"